 Cognitive behavioural therapy focuses on how you think and behave.
 It works by providing techniques and exercises that challenge stuck or negative thought patterns and beliefs.

-Adults, children, teens.
-Nearly everybody positively responds to therapy.
-And while ‘talking’ is central to most forms of psychotherapy and counselling, there are other methods used, such as, art, music and drama, including play therapy for younger children.
+Adults, children, teens - nearly everybody responds positively to therapy.
+While talking is central to most forms of psychotherapy and counselling there are other methods used, such as art, music and drama, including play therapy for younger children.

-IMI’s therapists usually have specific expertise to work with different age groups, couples or with groups etc. Please read individual biographies for more details.
+IMI’s therapists usually have specific expertise to work with different age groups, Please read individual biographies for more details.

 Therapy can be short or long-term.
-The number of sessions that you and your therapist will jointly agree on will depend on the depth and complexity of the issues – but you’re likely to have at least six.
+The number of sessions that you and your therapist will jointly agree on will depend on the depth and complexity of the issues – but it is usually about 6 sessions.
 Some types of therapy may last for several years, particularly if your goal is to develop greater awareness and deeper healing.

 Most sessions are in person, however some are available online.
 This can be helpful for those who travel or find it difficult to get into HK central.